awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ```

 **Filter with a key prefix and object tags**
 To specify a rule filter with a combination of a key prefix and object tags, use the following code\.
-You wrap these filters in an `AND` parent element\.
+You wrap these filters in an `And` parent element\.
 Amazon S3 performs a logical `AND` operation to combine these filters\.
 In other words, the rule applies to a subset of objects with a specific key prefix and specific tags\.

 ```
 <Rule>